Develop these skills and learn the lead guitar like a pro!

 If you followed the steps in the link on improvisation in the skill above, you have realized you actually need to know only two scales to start improvising in any major or minor key.

 And that the quality of your solos is not directly proportional to how many scales you can play, or in how many positions.

 What makes a solo or a lick stand out is the phrasing – how you play the notes.

-This lesson on phrasing will show you the nuts and bolts of this underrated, but crucial aspect of guitar playing.
+This lesson on phrasing will show you the nuts and bolts of this underrated but crucial aspect of guitar playing.

-12. Power chords riffs
+12. Power chord guitar riffs